 IFMGA Licensed Guide

 A native of Washington, Olivia was completing a BS in Wildlife Biology around the time John and Olivia met in 1999.
 At the time Olivia was a river guide and curious about climbing.
 On one of their first dates John and Olivia went climbing together in Leavenworth.
 Although river guiding was fun, Olivia was looking for a more physical challenge and quickly started to spend more time climbing than boating.
 Her early climbing career featured a series of unusual firsts.
 Olivia's first ascent of a big mountain ended up being a winter ascent of Rainier.
 A couple years of actively rock climbing and alpine climbing led to work as a guide on Mt.
 Rainier.
 At the conclusion of her first season on Rainier (which at the time was the highest mountain she had climbed) Olivia joined a Cho Oyu expediton organized by International Mountain Guides (IMG) as the trek leader while John was the climbing leader.
 One thing led to another and by the end of the trip Olivia had become one of the few American women to have climbed an 8000 meter peak when she reached the summit of Cho Oyu (26,907) the world's 6th highest peak just days after her responsibilities as trek leader were over.
-She has guided 10 expeditions to Denali and in June of 2011 gave birth to Josephine, John and Olivia's daughter.
+She has guided 10 expeditions to Denali and is the mother of Josephine and Holden.